Individualized Study (MA)

 Tutorial

-Tutorials are small groups of two to five students working closely with a faculty member on a common topic, project, or skill.
-Tutorials are student-generated projects, and like independent studies, ideas for tutorials typically follow from questions raised in a particular course.
+Tutorials are small groups of two to five students working closely with a faculty member on a common topic, project, or skill for the purpose of deepening or sharpening the students’ concentrations.
+Tutorials are student-generated.
+While they may arise out of coursework, they should not duplicate courses on offer to graduate students at NYU.
 Students may collaborate on creative projects as well.
-Students work together with the instructor to formulate the structure of the tutorial, the details of which are described in the tutorial proposal and submitted to the Faculty Committee on Individualized Studies for review and approval.
-The tutorial group meets regularly throughout the semester, and students follow a common syllabus: all participants complete the same readings, write papers on similar topics, etc. At the end of the semester all students are evaluated by the instructor and assigned a letter grade (A through F).
-For more information, see Tutorial Proposal Guidelines.
+The tutorial group meets in person regularly throughout the semester, and students follow a common syllabus: all participants complete the same readings, write papers on similar topics, etc. At the end of the semester all students are evaluated by the instructor and assigned a letter grade (A through F).

 - Tutorial groups must include at least two students, but no more than a total of five students.
 At least two members of a Tutorial group must be Gallatin students.

-- Only instructors employed by NYU can be the instructor for a Gallatin Tutorial.
-All instructors must be located at the Washington Square campus.
+- Only instructors currently employed by NYU and located at the Washington Square campus can be the instructor for a Gallatin Tutorial.

 - All students enrolled in the same tutorial must register for the same number of credits and follow the same syllabus.